White stork: Breeding and lifespan

 The white stork breeds in open farmland areas with access to marshy wetlands, building a large stick nest in trees, on buildings, or on purpose-built man-made platforms.
 Each nest is 1–2 m in depth, 0.8–1.5 m in diameter, and 60–250 kg in weight.
 Nests are built in loose colonies.
 Not persecuted as it is viewed as a good omen, it often nests close to human habitation; in southern Europe, nests can be seen on churches and other buildings.
-The nest is typically used year after year especially by older males.
+The nest is typically used year after year, especially by older males.
 The males arrive earlier in the season and choose the nests.
 Larger nests are associated with greater numbers of young successfully fledged, and appear to be sought after.
 Nest change is often related to a change in the pairing and failure to raise young the previous year, and younger birds are more likely to change nesting sites.
 Although a pair may be found to occupy a nest, partners may change several times during the early stages and breeding activities begin only after a stable pairing is achieved.

 Several bird species often nest within the large nests of the white stork.
 Regular occupants are house sparrows, tree sparrows, and common starlings; less common residents include Eurasian kestrels, little owls, European rollers, white wagtails, black redstarts, Eurasian jackdaws, and Spanish sparrows.
+Active nests may attract insectivorous birds such as swallows, martins, and swifts, where they prey on insects flying around.
 Paired birds greet by engaging in up-down and head-shaking crouch displays, and clattering the beak while throwing back the head.
 Pairs copulate frequently throughout the month before eggs are laid.
 High-frequency pair copulation is usually associated with sperm competition and high frequency of extra-pair copulation.
 It has been considered that extra-pair copulation rates were low but a 2016 DNA sample study suggests that extra-pair copulation occasionally occurs in white storks.
-Despite the relatively high extra-pair paternity occurrence, white storks form strong pair bonds and high nest fidelity maintained across years.
+Despite the relatively high extra-pair paternity occurrence compared to other long-lived monogamous birds, white storks form strong pair bonds and high nest fidelity maintained across years.